LGBTQ history in Portugal: Changes in the 21st century

-Same-Sex Adoption

 On 29 February 2016, law number 2/2016 made is illegal to discriminate against same-sex couples who wanted to adopt.
 This legislation also prevents discrimination when trying to acquire a civil sponsorship or any other family legal relationships.
 Prior to this law being passed in March 2014, there was an attempt to grant same-sex couples the same adoption rights as opposite sex couples but lost the 107 who were in favor lost in Parliament to the 111 who were against it.